gberaudo/techmeets/2025_01_07_ngv_ifc_loading.md

 # IFC models loading in CesiumJS

+In this meet I will present you a small wrapper library to silently convert an IFC file to gLTF, directly in the browser.

-## IFC models?
+## IFC?

-The "Industry Foundation Classes (IFC)" is a data schema to describe architectural, building and construction.
+IFC stands for "Industry Foundation Classes".
+It is a used to store 3d models, like buildings.
-It is commonly used in "Building Information Modeling (BIM)" projects.
+It is related to "Building Information Modeling (BIM)".

+## gLTF?

+glTF stands for "Graphics Library Transmission Format".
+It is used to store 3d models, like buildings.
+It was created by Cesium and standardised by Khonos.

+## IFC ?== glTF

+No, IFC is used for editing while glTF was designed for optimized transmission and rendering.

 ## geoblocks/ifc-gltf (frontend)